Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 * Disconnect the Stepper Brick from the frame.
 * Put the Stepper Brick on top of the RED Brick.
 * Reconnect the stack to the frame.
-* Connect the RED Brick and the touchscreen with the HDMI and the USB cable.
+* Connect the RED Brick and the touchscreen with the Micro HDMI cable and a Micro USB cable.

 Done!
 -----